materials-data-facility/forge/README.md

 # Forge
-Forge is the Materials Data Facility python package to interface and leverage the MDF Data Discovery service.
+Forge is the Materials Data Facility Python package to interface and leverage the MDF Data Discovery service.

+Forge requires Python 3.
+To access data in the MDF, you must have an account recognized by Globus Auth (including Google, ORCiD, many academic institutions, or a [free Globus ID](https://www.globusid.org/create)).

 # Installation
 ```